-This LED will be solid blue when the UID function has been activated.
+This LED will be blue when the UID function has been activated.
 When this LED flashes red, it indicates a fan failure.
 When red continuously it indicates an overheat condition, which may be caused by cables obstructing the airflow in the system or the ambient room temperature being too warm.
 Check the routing of the cables and make sure all fans are present and operating normally.
 You should also check to make sure that the chassis covers are installed.
 Finally, verify that the heatsinks are installed properly (see Chapter 5).
 This LED will remain flashing or on as long as the indicated condition exists.

 Information LED States

 State Indication

-Continuously On (Red) An overheat condition has occured.
+Fast Blinking Red (1x/sec) Fan Fail

-Fast Blinking Red (1 Hz) Fan Failure
+Solid Red CPU Overheat

-Slow Blinking Red (.25 Hz) Power Fail
+Slow Blinking Red (1x/4 sec) Power Fail

-Solid Blue Local UID button has been activated.
+Solid Blue Local UID Button Depressed

-Blinking Blue IPMI/Remote UID has been activated
+Blinking Blue IPMI-Activated UID